fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 > Copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder:

 File Name|Description|
 -|-